Yucked/Victoria/README.md

  For full usage please look at this example: https://github.com/Yucked/Veronica

 ## 💡 `I Want X Feature In Victoria!`
-You can oepn an issue and describe your feature with massive details and make sure your feature is required on global scale.
+You can open an issue and describe your feature with massive details and make sure your feature is required on global scale.

 ## 🚀 `I Like Victoria!
 How Can I Support Her?!`
 GREAT!
 SMASH THAT :star: BUTTON, HIT THE :eyes: (watch) BUTTON.
 Or, you can [Buy Me A Coffee](https://www.buymeacoffee.com/Yucked) for my hardwork.